LiuYuancheng/2D_Indoor_CQB_Simulator/README.md

 ### System Design

-The program includes several sub system, in this section will introduce some key feature and how we design the sub systems.
+The program includes several sub system, in this section will introduce some key feature and how we design the sub systems. such as the CQB Environment simulation design, CQB Robot Sensor's Simulation Design, Design of enemy detection and the prediction algorithm design.